teodoran/stck/README.md

     1 -2 1 min
     [-2]

-In addition, the [Forth documentation](http://wiki.laptop.org/go/Forth_stack_operators) has a good description of different stack operators, along with reference implementations for less basic operators.
+In addition, the [Forth dokumentation](http://wiki.laptop.org/go/Forth_stack_operators) has a good description of different stack operators, along with reference implementations for less basic operators.

 **Math**

 _"For every epsilon>0 there is a delta>0 such that whenever |x-x_0|<delta, then |f(x)-f(x_0)|<epsilon." - From [Wikipedia](https://en.wikipedia.org/wiki/(%CE%B5,_%CE%B4)-definition_of_limit)_

 The following operators are supported: `+` (addition), `-` (substraction), `*` (multiplication), `/` (division) `i/` (integer division) and `%` (modulo).
-All operators except `/` act upon the two upmost elements on the stack, and push the result back on the stack as one number.
+All operators, except `/` perform on the two upmost elements on the stack, and push the result back on the stack as one number.

     5 2 -
     [3]

-`/` divides two integers, and pushes the result of the division onto the stack as two numbers (integer quotient and remainder).
+`/` divides two integers, and push the result of the division onto the stack as two numbers (integer quotient and remainder).
 The remainder is always given as a number with six digits.
 In the case where the remainder exceeds six digits, no rounding is performed.

     2 3 /
     [666666; 0]